isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 **This webinar will cover:**

 Hiring of employees:
-* An introduction into the requirements that employers should keep in mind when hiring employees in Singapore.
+* An introduction into the requirements that employers should keep in mind when hiring employees in Singapore

 Managing employees:
-* A brief discussion on the common issues that arise during an employment relationship, including performance issues and misconduct.
+* A brief discussion on the common issues that arise during an employment relationship, including performance issues and misconduct

 Termination of employment:
-* An introduction on how an employer should go about terminating the employment of an employee in Singapore.
+* An introduction on how an employer should go about terminating the employment of an employee in Singapore

 Tax applications in the employment context - common issues that arise:
 * Labelling termination payments as "ex-gratia" or "severance"